AU-CDS/assignment-4---using-finetuned-transformers-VictoriaTrabW/README.md

 - I recommend using ```j-hartmann/emotion-english-distilroberta-base``` like we used in class.
 - Spend some time thinking about how best to present you results, and how to make your visualisations appealing and readable.

+## Repository structure
+-	In folder: contains the dataset fake_or_real_news.csv.
+-	out folder: Contains the outputs generated during the execution of the scripts.
+This includes .csv files with classified emotions and some images.
+-	src folder: Contains the main script to solve the assignment.
+This includes the pipeline for the classifier and the visualisation of the results.
+-	Setup and reproducibility files: o	Requirements.txt file: Lists the required programs and packages to run the code. o	Can be installed with: pip install -r requirements.txt
+-	README.md file: Contains the assignment details, dependencies, additional notes, and reflections on the output.

+## Dependencies and data
+The project has been run through the Coder Python app (1.78.2) via UCloud.
+To run the code effectively, the programs in the requirements.txt are neccesary.

+The dataset is obtained from Kaggle.com at https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news More info on the huggingface pipeline can be found at https://huggingface.co/docs/transformers/main_classes/pipelines#natural-language-processing

+## Reflections and methods